 In the past, the village was divided into: Upper Borynia, Lower Borynia and Middle Borynia.
 The Palace was a knight village.
 Many noble families came to be owners of the property.
 The palace was probably built in 1781 when John von Schlutterbach owned the estate (since 1760).
 Schlutterbach was a noble family of Austrian origin.

-To read more, check out the history page on the official Hotel Pałac Borynia website.
+To read more about Borynia and the palace, check out the history page on the official Hotel Pałac Borynia website.

 Rooms, facilities and prices